KiandaBPM/docs/content/docs/platform/rules/communications/send-email.md

 1. To attach a file to an email, click on the **Attach a file** button ![Attach a file button](/images/attachfile.png).
 The **Attach file to email** dialog box opens.

-2. Select a **File** field from your process to attach the file, for example an image as shown in the image below.
+2. Select a **File** field from your process to attach the file, for example an **Image** filed as shown in the image below.

    ![Attach file dialog box](/images/send-email-attach-file.jpg)

-3. Click in the **File** field to find the field where the file is stored.
+3. Click in the **File** field, find and select the desired field.

 4. Click on **Insert attachment**.
 There is an option to attach a link to the file rather than the file itself.

-In the **Attachments** section of the Send email dialog box, the name of the **File** field will appear indicating that attachments will come from the specified field.
+In the **Attachments** section of the **Send email** dialog box, the name of the **File** field will appear indicating that attachments will come from the specified field.
 You can delete the specified File field by clicking the red bin/trash icon.

 ![Send email dialog box - attachment section](/images/send-email-attachment.jpg)